Returned from Duty

 He stayed there until 21 January 1918 suffering from the "Shell Concussion" and Neurasthenia.

-Discharged being no longer physically fit for war service on 11 February 1918
+Recommended for Discharge as being no longer physically fit for war service on 11 February 1918

 Weaver by Trade